-Why are homeowners so upset?
+Why are homeowners so upset about a vacationer fee?

 - Greater risks for all: HomeAway/VRBO’s justification for charging vacationer fees is to provide travelers with a greater level of confidence when booking a home online.
 But restricting vacationers’ ability to communicate with the homeowner/manager prior to booking only increases their risk that the property may not be a good fit.
 And, of course, homeowner risk is also increased when accepting an automatic booking to whoever requests one.

-In response, WeNeedaVacation.com co-owner Joan Talmadge states, “We do not agree with the path that the major rental websites are taking.
+In response, WeNeedaVacation.com co-owner Joan Talmadge states, “We do not agree with the path that the major rental websites have taken.
 We firmly believe that it is in the best interests of both the vacationer and homeowner to communicate with each other freely – prior to booking – to determine if the home and the vacationing party are a good fit.
 Making that personal connection between the homeowner and their guests is vital to the success of renting.”

 We are closely following the buzz on social media, other vacation rental blogs, and the press, and here are a few examples of what we’re hearing: